 1. Combine the beans with the water in a large saucepan.
 Bring to a boil, then reduce the heat and simmer, partially covered, until just tender, 1 to 1-1/2 hours.
 Skim off any foam that rises to the top of the pot.

 2. Transfer the beans and their cooking water to a bean pot or covered casserole dish.
 Add the onion, maple syrup, ketchup, coffee, soy sauce, mustard, ginger, and bacon, and mix well.

 3. Cover and bake at 300 degrees F (no need to preheat) for about 3 hours.
 Check occasionally and add hot water if necessary to keep the beans moist.
 On the other hand, if the beans seem too soupy, remove the cover during the last 30 minutes.
 Serve hot.

 Excerpted from Recipes from the Root Cellar by Andrea Chesman.
 Used with permission of Storey Publishing.
-You can purchase this book from the MOTHER EARTH NEWS store: Recipes from the Root Cellar
+Buy this book from our store: Recipes from the Root Cellar